Iretha/data-structures-and-algorithms/docs/ds-05-binary-tree.md

 * the height is 2 => all levels - 1 => 3 - 1 = 2

 ## Types of Binary Trees
-* Full Binary Tree (also known as "perfect" or "complete") - each node has 0 or 2 binary children (no single nodes)
+* Full Binary Tree (also known as "strictly") - each node has 0 or 2 binary children (no single nodes)
 ```
              17
            /   \